overmont/ajax-security-hass/README.md

 ---

-> [!CAUTION]
-> ## 🔑 API Access Requests
-> **I DO NOT manage API key requests.** Please do not open issues asking for API access - I have no control over this process.
->
-> To request API access, contact Ajax Systems directly:
-> This is entirely handled by Ajax Systems, not by the developer of this integration.

----

 > [!NOTE]
 > ## About This Integration
 > This is **NOT an official Ajax Systems addon**.
 It is a community-developed integration created in collaboration with Ajax Systems.